bitwarden/passwordless-docs/src/guide/README.md

 Passwordless.dev is a service that enables developers to use the next-gen technology for fast and secure sign in on the web - WebAuthn - without reading the w3c spec.

-> WebAuthn is a new W3C Standard that is now supported in most browser.
+> WebAuthn is a new W3C Standard that is now supported in most browsers.
 It allows a user to sign into a webpage using a number of methods, such as: *FaceID, Fingerprint scanning, Windows Hello Credentials or Security Key*.

 **Passwordless.dev wraps all the complexity in using WebAuthn behind a simple API**.
 No need to worry about running the cryptography and storing public keys, we help you with that too.